|Nutrition Facts (per serving)|

 Remove the scraps and, grabbing the parchment paper by opposite corners, place it on a sheet pan.
 Bake 8 to 10 minutes.
 Do not let the cookies brown, they should remain light but still be baked through.

 Cool completely.
-Repeat with remainder of dough.
+Repeat with remaining dough.
 Excess dough can be wrapped and refrigerated.

 - If decorating with icing, it can be left plain white or tinted with powdered or paste food coloring (liquid food coloring will dilute the icing, but if that happens, just add more confectioners' sugar).
 You can sprinkle with coarse sugar, chocolate sprinkles, or whatever your heart desires.